 Truffle arancini was a welcome addition to the menu (£2 each) which was made extra decadent with the use of truffle mayo.

 The other snack that cannot be overlooked is the stunner of a duck scotch egg.
 It’s one of the best I’ve had.

 Ossobuco tortellini is a pasta lovers wet dream.
 Well at least in my eyes.

 Confit rabbit with tomato compote is the dish that just wants to hug your palate in the best way imaginable.
 It’s so comforting.

 I can’t praise their fish cookery enough here and happy to see the red mullet still featuring on the menu.
 This time they use a coarse, yet punchy anchovy vinaigrette with charred broccoli as an accompaniment.
-It’s still a stand-out dish but I preferred its predecessor with its pickles fennel.
+It’s still a stand-out dish but I preferred its predecessor with the pickled fennel.

-Grilled veal chop (£27) was cooked with respect, within its maillard edges, was nicely pink flesh.
+Grilled veal chop (£27) was cooked with respect, within its maillard edges and pink flesh.
 It came with aubergine & tomato confit, giving the dish a Mediterranean accent.

 Pan fried gnocchi with peas and broad beans (£16) was a hearty, meatless affair.
 They weren’t shy with the portion either which suited us just fine as none of my siblings have finite appetites.